huggingface/blog/smolagents.md

 For instance, a user wants to ask : `"I can come on Monday, but I forgot my passport so risk being delayed to Wednesday, is it possible to take me and my stuff to surf on Tuesday morning, with a cancellation insurance?"` This question hinges on many factors, and probably none of the predetermined criteria above will suffice for this request.

-If the pre-determined workflow falls short too often, that means you need more flexibility,.
+If the pre-determined workflow falls short too often, that means you need more flexibility.

 That is where an agentic setup helps.